What are the key differences between Zapier and Make?

 Zapier is the easier platform to learn.
 Its linear, step-by-step workflow builder is intuitive for non-technical users.
 You simply choose a trigger, add actions, and map fields.
 The trade-off is less flexibility for complex logic.

 Make uses a visual canvas where you drag and connect modules.
-While the learning curve is steeper, the visual approach lets you build branching logic, parallel paths, and complex data transformations more naturally.
+While the learning curve is steeper, the visual approach lets teams build branching logic, parallel paths, and complex data transformations more naturally.
 Advanced users tend to prefer Make for this reason.

 Integration Ecosystem